complexdatacollective/documentation.networkcanvas.com/docs/tutorials/server-workflows.md

 ### Interview Networks

 Networks can either be seen as individual cases or as part of one large set of nodes and edges.
-The option to **“Merge Sessions by Protocol”** under the “Export Data” tab will produce a consolidated file for all the cases in the data on a per-protocol basis.
+The option to **"Merge Sessions by Protocol"** under the "Export Data" tab will produce a consolidated file for all the cases in the data on a per-protocol basis.
 If this option is not selected, the file export will produce a folder with a separate file for each of the interviews completed.
 This will include all the data for that case.
 The filename will be the name of the case followed by the unique system ID for that case.

   * *Ego file*: This will have one row per ego, with ego-level variables and some summary statistics.
 The key will be caseID_uid
   * *Alter file*: This will have one row per alter (i.e. per nominated node).
 Alters will have their own unique ID.
 The alters can be linked to their respective ego through the key caseID_uid
   * *Edge file*: This will have one row per relationship.
 Each row will have a key to link to ego (caseID_uid), the ID of alter 1, the ID of alter 2, and any edge-level variables.

 While we try to make the export of data as painless as possible, complex data often requires considerable data wrangling nonetheless.
-For example, if you have two node types (e.g., “Person” and “Place”), then they will both exist in any exported data.
+For example, if you have two node types (e.g., "Person" and "Place"), then they will both exist in any exported data.
 If you only want networks between people, then you will have to manually remove the other place nodes.
 We cannot overstate how important it is to test the collection _and_ export of these data before going into the field.
 Being unable, for example, to distinguish whether a node was nominated from one prompt or another is possible but might seriously impede analysis.
 Consider utilizing the data export features in Server to view your data before your study begins.